mckayythomas/java-hello-world/README.md

 This program consists of one file containing a single class with the sole purpose of printing the line "Hello World!" to the terminal.

+The purpose of this software is to help me to start learning Java with a simple task of printing "Hello World!" to the terminal.

 [Program Demo Video](https://github.com/mckayythomas/java-hello-world)

 # Development Environment